rubengc/GamiPress/readme.txt

 * On points/achievement/rank types edit screen now user gets notices if setups the same slug as an already existent post type (eg: post, page, product, course, etc).
 * **Developer Notes**
 * Added filters to all shortcode outputs.
-* Added support to before and after query vars to logs and user earnings tables
+* Added support to before and after query vars to logs and user earnings tables.
+* Added script files authorship.

 = 1.6.4.1 =